jfoucher/jfoucher.com/_posts/2011-01-12-compile-custom-kernel-on-ubuntu-10-10.markdown

 <h3>Done!</h3>
 Anyway, in my case this upgrade is really worth it because I get a functioning built-in microphone on my Vaio!
 Yay!

-So the moral is: don't be scared of trying a custom kernel, it really got much easier, and if you don't like it, going back is as easy as selecting another entry in grub...<!--:-->
+So the moral is: don't be scared of trying a custom kernel, it really got much easier, and if you don't like it, going back is as easy as selecting another entry in grub...